 Any combination of experience and training that would provide the required knowledge and abilities is qualifying.
 A typical way to obtain the required knowledge and abilities would be:

-Experience: Four years of increasingly responsible law enforcement experience, at least two years of which was obtained as a Deputy Sheriff II with Placer County Sheriff's Department.
+Four years of increasingly responsible law enforcement experience, at least two years of which was obtained as a Deputy Sheriff II with the Placer County Sheriff's Department.

 May need to possess a valid driver's license as required by the position.
 Proof of adequate vehicle insurance and medical clearance may also be required.

-Possession of a Peace Officer Standards and Training Basic Certificate and be eligible to obtain a P.O.S.T.
-Supervisory Certificate within two years from date of appointment.
+Be eligible to obtain a California POST Supervisory Certificate within two years from date of appointment.

 KNOWLEDGE, SKILLS, AND ABILITIES